 top of page

-MY RESEARCH
+RESEARCH INTEREST

 We used time-resolved NIRSpec data of WISE 1049AB (the brighter and closest variable binary system).
 We study the variability across ten molecular bands (H$_2$O, CH$_4$, and CO), revealing wavelength-dependent light curves influenced mainly by patchy clouds and chemical disequilibrium.
 The study provides the first qualitative representation of a three-dimensional atmospheric map constructed from molecular band contributions at different pressure levels.
 This work offers the first observational evidence of CO/CH_4 disequilibrium chemistry in the atmospheres of L/T transition brown dwarfs.